fpgacademy/DESim/demos/vhdl/vga_demo/Readme.txt

-The VGA Display switches between all 8 possible colors
+The VGA Display switches between various colors of the rainbow

 In this demo: